simoncozens/fonts-and-layout/features-2.md

     ...

     feature pres {
+      lookup imatra {
         sub iMatra-deva' @width1_consonants by iMatra-deva.1;
         sub iMatra-deva' @width2_consonants by iMatra-deva.2;
         sub iMatra-deva' @width3_consonants by iMatra-deva.3;
         ...
+      } imatra;
+    } pres;

+Notice that here we are using a syntax which allows us to define both the "what we want to do" lookup (the substitution) and the "when we want to do it" lookup in the same line.
+The feature compiler will implicitly convert what we have written to:

+    lookup i1 { sub iMatra-deva' by iMatra-deva.1 } i1;
+    lookup i2 { sub iMatra-deva' by iMatra-deva.2 } i2;
+    lookup i3 { sub iMatra-deva' by iMatra-deva.3 } i3;

+    feature pres {
+      lookup imatra {
+        sub iMatra-deva' lookup i1 @width1_consonants;
+        sub iMatra-deva' lookup i2 @width2_consonants;
+        sub iMatra-deva' lookup i3 @width3_consonants;
+        ...
+      } imatra;
-    }
+    } pres;

+> Again I would encourage you to use the more explicit syntax yourself in all but the simplest of cases to avoid surprises.

 We put this in the `pres` (pre-base substitution) feature, which is designed for substituting pre-base vowels with their conjunct forms, and is normally turned on by shapers when handling Devanagari.
 The following figure shows the effect of the feature above:

 ![](features/i-matra.png)

-At each text position, the contextual rules are tried in turn, and the first matching rule is applied.
-When the rule is matched, the processing of this feature ends.

 In some cases, you may want to forego a substitution or set of substitutions in particular contexts.
 For example, in Malayalam, the sequence ka, virama, sa) should appear as a stacked Akhand character "Kssa" - except if the sa is followed by certain vowel sounds which change the form of the sa.